craighuggins/CITS2401-Labs/README.md

 ## Lab 3 - Part 1
 ### Microcar Movements

+**Required Packages**
+***Python:***
+- numpy
+- matplotlib

 **Background:**
-Testing and comparing the expected and actual movements of autonomous vehicles - remote controlled Zen Wheel microcars (http://zenwheels.com).
+The purpose of this lab is to test and compare the expected and actual movements of autonomous vehicles - remote controlled Zen Wheel microcars (http://zenwheels.com).
 Each microcar is able to perform the following actions:
 - Move North
 - Move West
 - Move East
 - Move South

-Multiple microcars were testing and the data was recorded in two csv files per microcar.
-One contains the instructions given to each microcar, and the other contains the actual actions performed by each microcar.
+Multiple cars were tested and the data was recorded in two csv files per microcar.
+One contains the instructions given to the car, and the other contains the actual actions performed by it.
-The expected movements of cars 1 and 2 are located in the files 'exp1.csv' and 'exp2.csv' respectively. \
+The expected movements of cars 1 and 2 are located in the files 'exp1.csv' and 'exp2.csv', respectively. \
-Similarly, the actual movements of cars 1 and 2 are located in the files 'act1.csv' and 'act2.csv' respectively. \
+Similarly, the actual movements of cars 1 and 2 are located in the files 'act1.csv' and 'act2.csv', respectively. \

 **CSV File format**
 The CSV files contain lines for the car movements in the following format: Action, Time, Speed. \